The Norton Facsimile: The First Folio of Shakespeare

 Special Collections, Golda Meir Library

 William Shakespeare, John Heminge, and Henry Condell were shareholders in the theatrical company known as the Lord Chamberlain's (later the King's) Men.
 To "keep the memory of so worthy a Friend and Fellow alive," Heminge and Condell collected and published Shakespeare's plays in a prestigious folio edition.
-Disclaiming any profit motive on one page of the First Folio' (F1's) preliminary material, on the very next they urge the reader to buy, buy, buy.
+Disclaiming any profit motive on one page of the First Folio's (F1's) preliminary material, on the very next they urge the reader to buy, buy, buy.
 But given that their labors established the basic canon and preserved many plays never before published, they merited whatever rewards the Folio brought them.

 The importance of this and subsequent folio editions cannot be overestimated.
 Their production codified the works considered part of the authentic Shakespeare canon and established the dramatic structure, spelling, and language of the texts.
 By moving Shakespeare's works from a principally dramatic to a printed format, the Folios introduced a range of questions on which debate continues and set the course for contemporary and future Shakespeare production, editing, and scholarship.